fruition-partners/filesync/README.md

             }
             ...
         },
-        "debug": false                              // set to true to enable debug logging }
+        "debug": false                              // set to true to enable more detailed debug logging }
 ```